Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Of these 2 cards, only the Chase Freedom earns valuable Chase Ultimate Rewards points.
 You can redeem Chase Ultimate Rewards points for cash back or travel through the Chase Ultimate Rewards portal at a rate of 1 cent per point.
 For example, if you earn 10,000 points, that equates to $100 in cash back or travel.

-But if you have an annual-fee Chase Ultimate Rewards card, like the Chase Sapphire Preferred, Chase Sapphire Reserve, or Ink Business Preferred Credit Card, you can combine your points to one of these cards and use them to buy travel at a rate up to 1.5 cents per point (depending on the card) through the Chase Ultimate Rewards Travel Portal.
+But if you have an annual-fee Chase Ultimate Rewards card, like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Ink Business Preferred Credit Card, you can combine your points to one of these cards and use them to buy travel at a rate up to 1.5 cents per point (depending on the card) through the Chase Ultimate Rewards Travel Portal.

 Million Mile Secrets team member Scott has kept both of these cards for many years!
 He favors using his Chase Freedom because he moves those points to his Chase Sapphire Preferred for Big Travel.